-When a party commences proceedings in the Family Court of Australia, Melbourne Registry or the Federal Circuit Court Australia, Melbourne Registry, that party must file with their Initiating Application a Financial Statement.
-The other party to the proceedings must also file a Financial Statement.
-A Financial Statement provides the Court with an understanding of the party’s financial circumstances, including:
+When a party starts proceedings in the Family Court or the Federal Circuit Court Australia, that party must file with their initiating application a financial statement.
+The other party to the proceedings must also file a financial statement.

-- Employment details;
+- employment details;

-- Income, including income derived from a salary, business or company entity, government benefits or child support or spousal maintenance;
+- income, including income derived from a salary, business or company entity, government benefits or child support or spousal maintenance;

-- Details of other income earners in the party’s household;
+- details of other income earners in the party’s household;

-- Details of any expenses paid by another person for the benefit of the party;
+- details of any expenses paid by another person for the benefit of the party;

-- Personal expenditure, including taxation expenses, additional superannuation contributions, mortgage or rental payments, rates or levies, insurance premiums, loan or credit card repayments, child support or spousal maintenance payments and all other expenditure.
-If a party is seeking Interim or Final Orders for spousal maintenance the Part N of the Financial Statement must be completed;
+- personal expenditure, including taxation expenses, additional superannuation contributions, mortgage or rental payments, rates or levies, insurance premiums, loan or credit card repayments, child support or spousal maintenance payments and all other expenditure.
+If a party is seeking interim or final orders for spousal maintenance the Part N of the financial statement must be completed;

-- Assets held by the party, including real property, funds held in bank accounts, investments, motor vehicles, personal property and household contents;
+- assets held by the party, including real property, funds held in bank accounts, investments, motor vehicles, personal property and household contents;

-- Interests in any superannuation fund(s);
+- interests in any superannuation fund(s);

-- Liabilities including their mortgage, outstanding income taxation assessments and loans, credit cards;
+- liabilities including their mortgage, outstanding income taxation assessments and loans, credit cards;

-- Financial resources held by the party including any interest in a trust or a deceased estate; and
+- financial resources held by the party including any interest in a trust or a deceased estate; and

-- Details of the disposal of any property, including the sale of a property or a vehicle.
+- details of the disposal of any property, including the sale of a property or a vehicle.

-Where there are changes to a party’s financial position during the proceedings that party must file an amended Financial Statement, setting out their current financial circumstances.
+Where there are changes to a party’s financial position during the proceedings, that party must file an amended financial statement, setting out their current financial circumstances.